-To prepare proposals for the continuous improvement of the environmental evaluation processes, including government coordination mechanisms and the good practices on community relations and citizen participation24.
+To prepare proposals for the continuous improvement of the EIA process, including government coordination mechanisms and the good practices on community relations and public participation.

 The Steering Committee is the governing body of Senace.
 Its composition shows the political commitment of the Peruvian Government to include the environmental dimension in public policies with the highest standards.